Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Formational and civilizational approaches

 3.2.1.
-Socio-economic formation- a historically defined type of society that arises on the basis of a certain mode of production of material goods
+Socio-economic formation- a historically specific type of society that arises on the basis of a specific method of production of material goods

 Marxism: change of formations primitive - communal, feudal, capitalist, communist (1930 socialism, communism)